-In addition to further anticipated reductions in Government funding the Council also expects to see rising demand for services following the challenges of Covid-19 and from an increasing demographic, particularly around adult social care and children's specialist services.
-There is also pressure (in particular in relation to the high needs funding block) on the Dedicated Schools Budget (DSB) which funds schools with the Council's General Fund currently holding the funding risk where grant funding for schools proves insufficient to meet statutory requirements.
-The Council and the Department for Education have reached h an agreement of additional 'safety valve' funding over a five-year period to support the write off of the cumulative Dedicated Schools Grant (DSG) deficit.
+Demand led budgets remain an issue for many services, particularly children's social care and homelessness and their unpredictability poses a challenge for forward financial planning.
+Homelessness levels continue to cause a pressure on budget, together with significant increases in costs, as outlined in a paper to the Adult Social Service, Health and Housing Committee on 5th June 2023.
+There is also pressure (in particular in relation to the high needs funding block) on the Dedicated Schools Budget (DSB) which funds schools.
+The Council's General Fund currently holds the funding risk where grant funding for schools proves insufficient to meet statutory requirements.
+The Council and the Department for Education have reached an agreement of additional 'safety valve' funding over a five-year period to support the write off of the cumulative Dedicated Schools Grant (DSG) deficit.
 The Council has also set aside an amount within the Financial Resilience Reserve to match the current deficit level in order to mitigate against future pressures in this area.